 Amped harp, Chicago style

 For a traditional “amped” Chicago-style sound for either electric guitar or harp, the traditional approach since 1947 is to get a small (5-6 watt) tube amp.
 If you’re a guitarist, just plug it in and play.
-For a harp player, coupled with a bullet-type mic or a Bottle O’ Blues, this will create the Chicago sound.
+For a harp player, coupled with a bullet-type mic (such as the Blowsmeaway Bulletini), a harp-specific mic like the Lone Wolf Jason Ricci signature model, or a Bottle O’ Blues, this will create the Chicago sound.
 (The mic REALLY matters–it changes the sound just as much or more than the amp.
 Check out this post for samples of how drastically the mic affects the sound.)
 For even better results, add a delay pedal.
 A 5-6 watt tube amp will run you $200-250 new; a bullet mic will cost another $150 to $275, a bottle o’ blues about $100; and a delay pedal will cost another $50-100.
 (For a first amp, I recommend buying new, because if something goes wrong you’re better off taking it back to a store than trying to chase down the guy you bought it from on eBay.)

-Good amp choices in this category include the Fender Champion 600, the Epiphone Valve Junior (especially with the half-stack speaker option), the Crate V8 (or its predecessors and ancestors by Crate, like the VC508 I own), the VHT Special 6, and the Stage 5.
+Good amp choices in this category include the Fender Champion 600, the Epiphone Valve Junior (especially with the half-stack speaker option), the Crate V8 (or its predecessors and ancestors by Crate, like the VC508 I own), the VHT Special 6 (whihc has a 10″ speaker for lots of low honk), and the Stage 5.
 The last one on this list is getting a lot of attention lately, and I’ve seen some live videos that sounded good.
 It’s got some nice pro touches, like a line-out to the PA for when you need to play rooms where 5 watts won’t cut it, and it’s well-priced.
 Any of these (coupled with the right mic) will give you the traditional Chicago sound, and while you may want a larger amp at some point, these small amps will continue to sound good throughout your life as a player.
 I still pull my Ron Holmes-modified Crate VC508 from the closet every so often, and it still makes a great sound.

 A second, less traditional approach to getting a dirty Chicago-type sound is to use a “modeling” amp, such as the Fender Mustang, Vox VT or DA series (I have a DA5, and I love it), or Line 6 Spider V series amps.
 These amps combine electronic “modeling” of amplifier circuits with physical hardware like a cabinet and speaker.
 The advantages of this approach are that these amps generally come with lots of FX built in, they can mimic the sounds of a lot of tube amps, not just one, and they tend to cost less than a tube amp of comparable power, so overall you get lots of sound per dollar.
 If you go this route, look for a modeling amp that includes models of tube amps that are widely used by harp players, such as the Fender Champ, Deluxe, or Bassman, the Silvertone series, Sears amps, etc. (As this list shows, amp models of cheap, small amps tend to sound good with harp–just like the real things.)
 Some modeling amps are based on models of very high-gain amps that sound great with metal guitar, but produce a lot of feedback when used with a mic, and you want to be careful about that.
 The Fender Mustang series is a good bet for amp models that include plenty of well-known Fender tube amps and speaker cabs along with great raunchy models of cheapo small amps, which is good stuff for harp players, and we offer a patchset expressly designed for amped blues with the Mustang amps.